 This faith-driven event is also launching a year-long project to develop a free, inclusive-history curriculum for faith communities and other non-governmental organizations already in development by UUCF’s Religious Education Program.

 The teach-in featured a panel of truth tellers who discussed how the lie that CRT is taught in Virginia schools has been used as a reactionary dog whistle.
 Panelists discussed the challenges facing educators today and how all of us can support accurate fact-based schooling.

 What do we do when books are banned?
 Share them with neighbors!
 The project encourages congregants and the community to put banned books into Little Free Libraries to spread access to work that is under attack, usually because of its depiction of LGBTQIA+ people or people of color.
 For the project, UUCF buys some books and others are donated.
 Books for adults come from this American Library Association list.
 Children’s books come from this list.
-Congregants sign up to deposit a book a Little Free Library.
-Part of the fun is taking photos or video of the deposits and posting it on social media with the hashtags #unbanbooks #teachingtruth and #readingtruth Questions?
+Congregants sign up to deposit a book in a Little Free Library.
+Part of the fun is taking a photo or video of the deposits and posting it on social media with the hashtags #unbanbooks #teachingtruth and #readingtruth.
+Questions?
 Contact UUCF’s Social Justice Coordinator Andrew Batcher.